manosriram/Huffman-Coding/README.md

             - While Traversing, if the current character is 0, We move to the left branch of root.
             - If the current character is 1, We move to the right branch of root.
             - If the root node is a Leaf Node, write the character to the File.

-### -- New Line Bug --
-      While writing to the file, New lines are skipped.
-So, we have to check the number of characters in each line.
-At the end of line, we write a new line into the file by doing ( file << endl; ) Maybe, there's some way around.
-Will update it as soon as possible.
+      We count the number of characters in each line, when the current count of characters is equal to the total count of characters in that line, then we write a new line and reset the character count and increment the line value.